 A recent study of 18 countries indicated that Syphilis infection was attributed to 7.7% of stillbirths(3) and in the UK all pregnant mothers are offered Syphilis screening routinely at 8-12 weeks of pregnancy as part of their pre-natal care(4).
 Syphilis in pregnancy is usually treatable with antibiotics making Congenital Syphilis infection largely preventable.
 For women planning to have a family, Syphilis can be treated in advance of pregnancy increasing the likelihood of having a healthy baby.

 STI testing is often considered an essential step in family planning for men and women and Better2Know offers a confidential and anonymous testing service for Syphilis and other STIs.
 Syphilis infection can be detected using a simple blood sample so women who are pregnant can safely be tested.
 For peace of mind for both parents when planning for a new baby, the Better2Know Pre-Pregnancy screen can detect Syphilis and other infections that could potentially be transmitted to baby such as Hepatitis B and HIV.
-To choose the test that is right for you, click here.

 Lines are open 24/7.
 Click to call.